-Questions 15 and 16: Biggest and smallest
+Question 15 and 16: Biggest and smallest

 Four two-digit numbers are shown.
-Pupils are asked which is the biggest number (question 15a); to type in a number bigger than the biggest number shown (question 15b); which are the two smallest numbers (question 16a); then to type in a number between the two smallest numbers (question 16b).
+Question 15a asks pupils to identify the biggest number, and 15b asks pupils to write a number bigger than the biggest number shown.
+Question 16a asks pupils which are the two smallest numbers and 16b asks pupils to write down a whole number between the two smallest numbers.